Stephane-Pires/domain-driven-development/slides.md

 layout: bullets
 ---

-* The ubiquitous langage is rigorous, one word refer to one concept (bijective != surjective)
+* The ubiquitous language is rigorous, one word refer to one concept (bijective != surjective)

-* The ubiquitous langage can't be translated
+* The ubiquitous language can't be translated

-* The ubiquitous langage must be used when interacting with domain expert
+* The ubiquitous language must be used when interacting with domain expert

-* The ubiquitous langage evolve has you descover the domain
+* The ubiquitous language evolve has you descover the domain

+* The ubiquitous language helps the transmission of knowledge

 ---